________________________________________________________________________________

 These speeches provide context for understanding culture and history.

-You can also study them to improve your own rhetorical skills.
+You can also study them to improve your own rhetorical skills.2.
+Research with Open Access Journals

 Learn to write and design a comic book or graphic novel.
 Using Comic Master to